smarkericmark/PythonProjects/NPCTracker/POC/SourceCode/README.md

 The Files used to compile the .exe file

-To compile run the following command on a windows terminal:
+To compile run the following command on a windows machine:

 pyinstaller --onefile --windowed frontend.py